Lisson Grove, Westminster

 After the First World War dining rooms at 35 Lisson Grove became a fish bar, which was called the Sea Shell from 1964.
 Now relocated to the corner of Shroton Street and shown in the photograph at the top of the page, the restaurant is one of London’s best-known purveyors of fish and chips.

-Municpal authorities took over from the philanthropists in the 20th century, building the Lilestone estate before and after the Second World War and completing the Lisson Green estate (shown above right) in 1974.
+Municipal authorities took over from the philanthropists in the 20th century, building the Lilestone estate before and after the Second World War and completing the Lisson Green estate (shown in the photo above) in 1974.
 The latter has since been extensively revamped, correcting serious flaws in the original plan and its execution.

 Presently located at 27 and 52 Bell Street, the Lisson Gallery has represented some of the world’s best-known contemporary artists during its 50-year existence.